arivictor/intentional-architecture-in-python/book/1-philosophy.md

 Existing database schema you can't change.
 Existing APIs other systems depend on.
 Existing deployment pipeline.
 Your constraint is compatibility—you can't break what's already there.

 **The right architecture:** Work within the constraints.
 Create abstraction layers around the legacy parts.
-Use the Strangler Fig pattern—wrap old code, redirect traffic, replace incrementally.
+Use the Strangler Fig pattern, wrap old code, redirect traffic, replace incrementally.
 Accept that some parts will always be messy.

 ```python
 # Reality of legacy systems